How to Marry in Russia

 |5.||Apostille of the translated and notary prooved copy of the Birth Certificate and Testimony (Russian spouse)||Ministry of Justice||3 w. days.||50 R ($1.6) for 1 doc|

 |6.||The Certificate of No Impediment||Your embassy||21 to 30 days||free to $50|

 |7.||In case you were married before, another paper is needed (contact your embassy):||same as above||up to $50|

 |Total (before you applied to ZAGS):||up to 35 days||up to $97|

-What is the Process:
+What is the Process towards the Marriage:

 1) Future spouses should come to a 'consulation' in ZAGS #4 that processes the international marriages.
 Its address is Moscow, Butyrskaya st., #17 (metro Savelovskaya), phone number: 285-1960.
 Open: 9.00 to 14.00 and 15.00 to 18.00 except sunday and monday.
 No prior booking is required.
 It's not necessary to come together, one of the future spouses may come.